Eyevinn/chaos-stream-proxy/README.md

 {
     i?: number | "*",  // index of target segment in playlist.
 If "*", then target all segments.
 (Starts on 0 for HLS / 1 for MPEG-DASH) sq?: number | "*", // media sequence number of target segment in playlist.
-If "*", then target all segments br?: number | "*", // apply only to specific bitrate }
+If "*", then target all segments rsq?: number, // relative sequence number from where a livestream is currently at br?: number | "*", // apply only to specific bitrate }
 ```

-One can either target a segment through the index parameter, `i`, or the sequence number parameter, `sq`.
+One can either target a segment through the index parameter, `i`, or the sequence number parameter, `sq`, relative sequence numbers, `rsq`, are translated to sequence numbers, .
 In the case where one has entered both, the **index parameter** will take precedence.

+Relative sequence numbers, `rsq`, are translated to sequence numbers, `sq`, and will thus override any provided `sq`.

 When targeting all segments through the input value of `"*"`, it is possible to **untarget** a specific segment by including a JSON item with only either `i` or `sq` in the corruption array, see example corruption #4.